tempname11/WorkingTitle4/notes/medium_term.md

 ### architectural problems
-- error handing for file reads is hairy
+- error handing for file reads is hairy consider a set of read helpers that provide zero output on error and go on the error is then checked once at the end.

 - custom allocators (frame, "short-term")
 - memory suballocation for mesh/texture
 - resource aliasing seems net harmful.